DataDog/azure-storage-dd/README.md

 ## To run this script

-1. This script requires python, so please install it if you don't already have it.
+1. This script requires python 2.7, so please install it if you don't already have it.
 [Install Python](https://www.python.org/downloads/).

 2. Since this depends on the [azure-storage](https://github.com/Azure/azure-storage-python) library, we recommend that you use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to run the script.
 Here is how: